 The K7 was designed by Hugh Neville Condor, who was commissioned by the General Post Office to design a new kiosk for a new era, the aluminium and glass design were very modern compared with the K6.

-Despite positive feedback from the public, the K7 didn’t withstand British weather, so full production never began, although the prototype boxes continued to be used for 20 years.
+On January 29, 1962, Telephone Kiosk No 7 went on trial, with four boxes going into service in London and a fifth in Coventry.
+Known as the K7, its aluminium and glass design marked a dramatic departure from the beloved K2, but it was the British weather, and not the views of the British public, that prevented it from going into full production, although the prototype boxes continued to be used for 20 years.
 Six cast iron boxes were commissioned, but their whereabouts are unknown.
 The last known example can be seen in the National Telephone Kiosk Collection at the Avoncroft Museum.

 Kiosk No 8 – K8 (1968)